-- Students will be able to explain historical and contemporary scholarly perspectives on leadership. - Students will be able to explain how societal, cultural, and individual factors affect individuals' assumption of formal and informal leadership roles - Students will be able to explain how the core activities of leadership have been used in interventions that have addressed a range of problems in institutions and communities around the world. - Students will be able to explain how the major theories of normative ethics (e.g., consequentialism, deontology, virtue ethics) inform thinking about what it means to lead in an ethical fashion. - Students will be informed consumers of leadership ideas, writings, assessments, and training and development programs.
+- Students will be able to explain how the core activities of leadership have been used in interventions that have addressed a range of problems in institutions and communities around the world. - Students will be able to explain how the major theories of normative ethics (e.g., consequentialism, deontology, virtue ethics) inform thinking about what it means to lead in an ethical fashion. - Students will be informed consumers of leadership ideas, writings, assessments, and training and development programs.